yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 Refer to [import schema](../../reference/schema-migration/import-schema/) for details about the arguments.

-{{< note title="`NOT VALID` Constraints in yb-voyager" >}}
+{{< note title="NOT VALID constraints are not imported" >}}

-Currently yb-voyager does not import the `NOT VALID` constraints exported from source in `import schema` as it may lead to `constraint violation` errors during the import data as source may contain the data that is violating the constraint.
+Currently, `import schema` does not import NOT VALID constraints exported from source, because this could lead to constraint violation errors during the import if the source contains the data that is violating the constraint.
 Yb-voyager created these type of constraint during the `post-snapshot-import` phase.

 {{< /note >}}